ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprint 3 : Obtain user feedback and continue building front-end (15.03.21-22.03.21)
 ___

 The aim of this sprint was to show the stakeholders our start page and obtain their feedback.
 By this point, the backlog items of building a start page and adding audio to the start page had been implemented by the end of the previous sprint.
 This gave us a great opportunity to show our stakeholders the style, structure and layout of the first page, which would in turn inform our understanding of the UI and UX.
 Having this knowledge would then give us an understanding of how to approach the remaining pages of the SPA.
 Further to this, we started this sprint with new insights we'd acquired from our state of the art survey, which gave us a better understanding of similar online gaming platforms and any gaps in the market.
 We discovered that, to the best of our knowledge, there were no online games for the elderly which had video chat and a very simple, intuitive layout.
-This encouraged us to pursue with adding video chat to our games, and cemented our belief that the UI should be as straightforward as possible.
+This encouraged us to pursue adding a video chat feature to our games, and cemented our belief that the UI should be as straightforward as possible.

 For this sprint, we prioritised the creation of a UI wireframe and obtaining feedback from our stakeholders and other potential users including older family members.
 To do this, we decided to create a questionnaire.
+We also agreed it was important to get working versions of the games in front of the users as soon as possible, and to continue with documentation but with a focus on sprints and project management.

 ### Key points